Eileen Culleton is a social entrepreneur and advocate for harnessing the transformative power of social media for social good.

 Experience and Qualifications

 Eileen holds a Bachelor of Arts in Journalism and Communications and a Graduate Diploma of Education.
-Eileen’s 20 plus year marketing and communications career has encompassed the fields of marketing, media relations, social media, website development, ICT, change management, internal communications, sustainability and community engagement.
+Eileen’s 20 plus year marketing and communications career has encompassed the fields of social media, marketing, media relations, public speaking, advocasy, website development, ICT, change management, internal communications, sustainability and community engagement.